mehdimahmoud/azure-storage-arm-bicep-demo/README.md

 An Azure Storage Account is a secure, scalable, and highly available cloud storage solution provided by Microsoft Azure.
 It allows you to store files, images, videos, logs, backups, and more.
 You can use it for hosting static websites, supporting big data analytics, or simply storing application data.

+### Why use ARM Templates instead of the Azure Portal?

+You can create resources like **storage accounts** manually in the Azure Portal, but ARM templates offer important advantages:

+- **Repeatable and consistent:** Every deployment is the same—no missed steps or manual errors.
+- **Automation:** Easily deploy to dev, test, and prod environments, or set up many resources at once.
+- **Version control:** Store your templates in Git to track changes and collaborate with others.
+- **Speed:** Deploy complex setups much faster than clicking through the Portal.
+- **Scalability:** Great for teams, automation, and large projects.

+> The Portal is great for quick, one-off tasks.
+ARM templates are best for automation, reliability, and working at scale.

 ### What are ARM and Bicep?

 - **ARM (Azure Resource Manager) Template:** A JSON file that describes the resources you want to deploy in Azure.
 It’s a way to automate and standardize your cloud infrastructure.